sillsdev/machine.js/README.md

 ### Translation

-Machine provides a machine translation client for the Machine Web API server.
-The translation engine is located on the server.
-The client APIs are used to initiate translation processes on the server.
-For interactive translation, the remote translation engine returns all possible translations for a source segment in a word graph.
-The client can efficiently search the graph for best translation suffix based on a provided prefix.
+Machine provides interfaces and classes for supporting interactive machine translation in a browser.
+The calling application must provide an implementation of the interactive translation engine.
+The translation engine returns all possible translations for a source segment in a word graph.
+The application can efficiently search the graph for best translation suffix based on a provided prefix using the interactive translator class.

 ## Installation